Nicole Prudenciano | Graduate & Postdoctoral Studies

 How do you think your research can potentially improve life?

-I am aiming to identify ways to optimize in-vitro fertilization procedures to enable better production of embryos.
+My work aimed to identify ways to optimize in-vitro fertilization procedures to enable better production of embryos.
 Through assessing the efficacy of current procedures and comparing them to various interventions I hope that we can increase the production and quality of embryos made in-vitro and improve the capabilities of current assisted reproductive technologies.